How Much Does A Marketing Agency Charge?

 or a medical consultancy?

-Maybe you’re a printing company,
+Maybe you’re a printing company, financial services broker, or yoga instructor?

 If that’s the case, then the last thing you should be doing is self-marketing your business!